johnshields/AOODPP_Project/README.md

 # AOOSD_Project

-Repository for my project in Advanced Object Oriented Software Development ..
+Repository for my project in Advanced Object-Oriented Design Principles & Patterns ..

+*Measuring Software Design Quality Using the Reflection API*